Analogue Gravity: Catalogue of Models

+(Note that most of the original articles on this topic adopt the opposite signature $(+---)$.)
 The inverse of this tensor will be the covariant effective metric experienced by the probe light, whose rays would then be null geodesics of the line element $\d s^2=g_{\mu\nu} \d x^\mu \d x^\nu$.
 In this sense the probe light will propagate as in a curved background.
 Explicitly one finds the covariant metric to be

 where